reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 });
 ```

-We can bind this socket server by calling a function named `listen()`. like this.
+We can bind this socket server by calling a function named `listen()`.
+Like this.

 ```javascript
 server.listen(6000)